-Overview of countries covered by PRI's EU project'
+Overview of countries covered by PRI's EU project

-PRI Region Country Status (See notes) Date of abolition Date of last execution CENTRAL Kazakhstan Abolitionist in law for ordinary crimes 2007 N/A ASIA Kyrgyzstan Abolitionist in law for all crimes 2007 N/A Tajikistan Abolitionist in practice N/A 2003 EAST AFRICA Uzbekistan Abolitionist in law for all crimes 2008 N/A EAST Kenya Abolitionist in practice [†] N/A 1987 AFRICA Tanzania Abolitionist in practice [†] N/A 1994 Uganda Retentionist N/A 2006 MIDDLE Algeria Abolitionist in practice [†] N/A 1993 EAST AND Bahrain Retentionist N/A 2010 NORTH AFRICA Egypt Retentionist N/A 2010 / Jordan Retentionist N/A 2006 Lebanon Retentionist N/A 2004 Morocco Abolitionist in practice [†] n/A 1993 Tunisia Abolitionist in practice [†] n/A 1991 Yemen Retentionist N/A 2010 SOUTH Armenia Abolitionist in law for all crimes 2003 N/A CAUCASUS Azerbaijan Abolitionist in law for all crimes 1998 N/A Georgia Abolitionist in law for all crimes 1997 N/A BELARUS, Belarus Retentionist N/A 2014 RUSSIA Russia Abolitionist in practice N/A 1996 and Ukraine Ukraine Abolitionist in law for all crimes 1999 N/A
+PRI Region Country Status (See notes) Date of abolition Date of last execution Voting UN GA 62/149 CENTRAL Kazakhstan Abolitionist in law for ordinary crimes 2007 N/A Yes ASIA Kyrgyzstan Abolitionist in law for all crimes 2007 N/A Yes Tajikistan Abolitionist in practice N/A 2003 Yes Uzbekistan Abolitionist in law for all crimes 2008 N/A Yes EAST Kenya Abolitionist in practice [†] N/A 1987 Abstain AFRICA Tanzania Abolitionist in practice [†] N/A 1994 Abstain Uganda Abolitionist in practice [†] N/A 2006 No MIDDLE Algeria Abolitionist in practice [†] N/A 1993 Yes EAST AND Bahrain Retentionist N/A 2010 No NORTH AFRICA Egypt Retentionist N/A 2010 No Jordan Retentionist N/A 2015 No Lebanon Retentionist N/A 2004 Abstain Morocco Abolitionist in practice [†] N/A 1993 Abstain Tunisia Abolitionist in practice [†] N/A 1991 Absent Yemen Retentionist N/A 2010 No SOUTH Armenia Abolitionist in law for all crimes 2003 N/A Yes CAUCASUS Azerbaijan Abolitionist in law for all crimes 1998 N/A Yes Georgia Abolitionist in law for all crimes 1997 N/A Yes BELARUS, Belarus Retentionist N/A 2016 Abstain RUSSIA AND Russia Abolitionist in practice N/A 1996 Yes UKRAINE Ukraine Abolitionist in law for all crimes 1999 N/A Yes

-PRI's EU project focuses on supporting governments and other stakeholders in progressing towards the abolition of the death penalty and the implementation of humane alternative sanctions.
+^{} PRI's EU project focuses on supporting governments and other stakeholders in progressing towards the abolition of the death penalty and the implementation of humane alternative sanctions.
 The programme of work is being carried out in four regions: the Middle East and North Africa (MENA), Eastern Europe, Central Asia and East Africa.
 The programme, funded under the European Union's Instrument for Democracy and Human Rights (EIDHR), commenced in November 2012 and will run for two years.
 PRI also works in the South Caucuses, though not currently on the death penalty, so this region is also included.